cocos/cocos-docs/en/physics/physics-event.md

 ## Event Trigger Rules

-The generation of collision events will vary depending on the type of rigid body, collision body or trigger, the results are organized here as shown below.
+The generation of collision events will vary depending on the type of rigid body, collider or trigger, the results are organized here as shown below.

 > **Note**: The rigid bodies marked here all carry collider and are configured to allow collisions within the collision matrix.